betteriot/betteriot-principles/README.md

 Example: TODO

-### 27. The vendor MUST perform a risk assessment about well known IoT threats on the connected product.
+### 27. The vendor MUST assess the risk of well known IoT threats on the connected product.

 Assessment: Ensure pen-test demonstrates the security of the device and its backend (OWASP Top 10, secure backend).